system-ui/theme-ui/packages/preset-polaris/README.md

 # [@theme-ui/preset-polaris](https://theme-ui.com/presets/polaris)

-Theme UI includes `@theme-ui/preset-polaris` which can be used as an example or starting point for extending your own themes.
+Theme UI includes `@theme-ui/preset-polaris` which can be used as an example or starting point for extending your own themes.  `@theme-ui/preset-polaris` is based on the Shopify design system, [Polaris](https://polaris.shopify.com/design/colors).

 ```sh
 npm i @theme-ui/preset-polaris